-It is a continuous work to sharpen my skills as I face the constant changes and trends in using technology for developing effective and efficient learning formats for different generations of learners.
-In the Philippines, my passion for computer technology led me to complete my Bachelor of Science in Information and Computer Science.
-After graduating, I began teaching computer programming courses at the college level and also did project work for several companies.
-It quickly became clear to me that teaching was as much a passion as computer science.
-As I assumed more roles, I completed graduate level coursework in teaching, educational management, and information technology.
-These classes helped me continue my pursuit of knowledge as my career progressed.
+Sharpening my skills has been a continuous journey, especially as I navigate the ever-evolving trends in technology and adapt learning formats to meet the needs of multiple generations of learners.
+In the Philippines, my passion for computer technology led me to earn a Bachelor of Science in Information and Computer Science.
+After graduating, I began teaching computer programming courses at the college level while also working on projects for several companies.
+It didn’t take long for me to realize that teaching was just as much a passion as computer science itself.
+As I took on more roles in education, I pursued graduate-level coursework in teaching, educational management, and information technology—each step helping me grow professionally and deepen my knowledge.

-I received a great education in the Philippines, both formal and informal.
-I represented my region and competed with students from other Philippine colleges and universities, becoming a finalist for the Ten Outstanding Students of the Philippines.
+I was fortunate to receive an excellent education in the Philippines, both in and out of the classroom.
+I had the honor of representing my region in a national competition among students from colleges and universities across the country, where I was named a finalist for the Ten Outstanding Students of the Philippines.

 Counseling, Educational Psychology & Special Education (CEP) Department